imhicihu/Good-practices-on-repository-creation/code_convention.md

 * Use semicolons;
 * Trailing commas,
 * Avoid abbr wrds.
-* Comment your code is a good practice and welcomed
+* Comment your code is a good practice and welcomed.